 - It is out of service for more than 30 days total due to any combination of problems or defects.

 If you’re unsure whether or not your car qualifies as a lemon, we’re here to help.
 Lemon laws aren’t always black and white, but we have the experience and expertise to guide you through the process.
-Contact our Los Angeles lemon law firm today for a free evaluation of your situation and we’ll get started right away at getting you the settlement you deserve.
+Contact our California lemon law attorney today for a free evaluation of your situation and we’ll get started right away at getting you the settlement you deserve.